Software Review for Authors

 local repository.
 Make sure you are in your main branch and it is up to

-to reject the pull request if
+date.
+We will use --ff-only to reject the pull request if

 there are any local commits that are not already on the remote.